+Rome is one of the best cities on earth!
 Going to Rome literally ruined some of the other cities on my Euro Trip as it is absolutely stunning.
 I can’t say enough other than you don’t see Rome, you feel it.

 Rome itself can be really overwhelming as there is so much to see that it is tough to know where to start?
 If you have read my other articles you know I love Rome and it is an absolute must-see.
-Furthermore, I have one major secret must do tip in Rome as well, which is an article you have to read as it could change your trip entirely.

 The architecture, statues and details of every step are unparalleled.
 You’d think every single structure or piece of art took millions of years to construct.
 I truly have never been sad to leave a place and I felt that when I left Rome.
-With that said, here are perfect tips and a guide to visit Rome!

 1. Don’t Have A Set Itinerary For Every day You Are In Rome